rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

-# Using the RabbitMQ Cluster Kubernetes Operator
+# Using the &product-name; Cluster Kubernetes Operator

 ## <a id='overview' class='anchor' href='#overview'>How to use the RabbitMQ Cluster Kubernetes Operator</a>